Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves: GW-Induced Acceleration and Jerk

 To derive $v _{ {\rm GW}} ( t ) $, we work in the transverse-traceless frame where coordinates are fixed as the GW passes through the system and the observed time of arrival of a pulse ($ t _{ {\rm obs}} $) is emitted at time $ t _e $.
 The metric is,

 The geodesic is determined by setting $ d s ^2 = 0 $, which gives the differential distance.
 In the transverse-traceless frame, spatial coordinates are held fixed such that the integral over this distance equals the SSB-pulsar distance ($ d _a $).
-For an incoming GW along the $ \hat{\bf x} $ direction we have,
+For an incoming light pulse along the $ x $-direction we have,

 Since $ h _{ x x } $ is small, we can drop higher order terms within the $ {\mathbf{x}} ( t ' ) $ argument in $ h _{ x x } $ and set it equal to the unperturbed path, $ {\mathbf{x}} ( t ' ) = ( t _{ {\rm obs}} - t ') \hat{n} _a $.
 Furthermore, we can extend Eq.~\eqref{eq:dpulsar} to a generic direction,